Several posts back I pointed you to a couple of articles ACD/Labs were involved in with regards to automated structure verification.

 For those new to this idea, it involves using software to automatically confirm the consistency between a chemical structure and an NMR spectrum using NMR prediction.
 Lee Griffiths from AstraZeneca has done excellent work over the years in this field.
 Lee was kind enough to present at our European User’s Meeting last year to share a summary of his approach towards automated structure using 1D 1H and 13C, and 2D HSQC data.
-This presentation can be downloaded here.

 In addition, by doing a simple search for “Griffiths” on the Magentic Resonance in Chemistry webpage, you’ll find a whole bunch of relevant articles.

 We initially published a validation on the performance of automated structure verification using just 1D 1H NMR data.
 We then proceeded to publish again recently to compare that to the performance of a combined verification approach using 1D 1H and 2D HSQC data.